enoonan/ex_go/README.md

 end
 ```

-And here is the Go code for that version (command handlers live in separate files and they don't care which version uses them):
+And here is the `main.go` code for that version:

 ```go
 package main